octaviusthe3rd/alu-shell/basics/README.md

-The script 9-firstdirdeletion deletes the directory my_first_directory The script 10-back takes the user one directory backward The script 11-lists prints a list of the contents in the current directory, previous directory andd the directory boot The script 12-file_type displays the file type
+The script 9-firstdirdeletion deletes the directory my_first_directory The script 10-back takes the user one directory backward The script 11-lists prints a list of the contents in the current directory, previous directory andd the directory boot The script 12-file_type displays the file type of iamafile The script 13-symbolic_link creates a symbolic link named __ls__